nushell/nu_scripts/misc/password_generator/ReadMe.md

 ```
 http get https://raw.githubusercontent.com/RickCogley/jpassgen/master/genpass-dict-jp.txt | save genpass-dict-jp
 ```

+...which has also been included in this folder for convenience.

 2. Confirm your `$env.NU_LIB_DIRS` location, and copy the below script `2. nupass.nu` there as `nupass.nu`.
 3. Set the script as executable like `chmod +x nupass.nu`